About This Project

 Béla Zsolt Gergely holds a BA degree in British and American Studies from the Babeş-Bolyai University of Cluj, Romania.
 He works as Project Manager of the DANUrB Project at the Budapest University of Technology and Economics (BME).
 In this capacity, he is responsible for the administration of this major EU-funded INTERREG project.
 Previously, Mr. Gergely contributed to shaping and guiding the strategic direction of international relations at the Municipality of Kistarcsa, Hungary as Programme Manager-overseeing international projects and initiatives.
 His presentation, entitled ‘Reconfiguring European Citizenship – How to Get Involved in the Policy Making Process’, is focused on the following topics: Why do Eastern European EU member states feel that they are ‘foreign-owned countries’?
 Why are populist governments on the rise in Hungary, Slovakia, Czech Republic and Poland?
 Why was the voter turnout for the 2014 European Parliament elections in these countries so dismal?
 And why are the citizens of these countries staying away from tools such as European Citizens’ Initiative, consultations and petitions, when they are means of influencing the policy process?
 The presentation aims at looking at some of these issues and putting them into perspective.

 Ioannis Anastasiou is a student of Visual and Applied Arts at the Faculty of Fine Arts, Aristotle University of Thessaloniki, Greece under the supervision of the Dean of the Faculty of Fine Arts, Prof. Xenofon Sachinis.
-Ioannis Anastasiou will speak about ‘The phenomenon of Neo-Nazism and the new right-wing movement in Europe: The role of art and artists today.’
+Ioannis Anastasiou speaks about ‘The phenomenon of Neo-Nazism and the new right-wing movement in Europe: The role of art and artists today.’ being inspired by the current sociopolitical situation in Europe and the rise of populist movements and political parties.

 Dr. Triantaphyllos Tranos was born in 1960 in Greece.
 He studied Visual and Applied Arts within the faculty of Fine Art, Aristotle University, Thessaloniki and there gained his PhD in Neuroscience, Theory and History of Art.
 He has participated as an artist in several exhibitions in Greece and abroad, and has worked as a teacher at all levels of formal education, as well as in adult education, including a period at Second Chance Schools in Neapolis, Thessaloniki, and at Second Chance of Diavata Prison in Thessaloniki.
 Today, he works as a Laboratory Teaching Staff Member at the Department of Visual and Applied Arts, AUTh.
 Dr. Triantafyllos Tranos’ presentation is about best practices that foster intercultural cooperation whilst promoting European identity and active citizenship in Europe.